SimplyJustDanny/resume-code/README.md

 Python:
 - artificialintelligence-project-1-PacmanSearch:
-- artificialintelligence-project-2-FullyConnectedNeuralNetworks: Two python notebooks for regression and classification respectively.
+- artificialintelligence-project-2-FullyConnectedNeuralNetworks: Two Jupyter notebooks for regression and classification respectively.
 Both notebooks contain three neural networks that train with the Auto MPG and the MNIST datasets respectively.
-- artificialintelligence-project-3-ConvolutedNeuralNetworks: A Python notebook featuring three convoluted, fully-connected neural networks designed to train and test both MNIST and CIFAR10 datasets.
+- artificialintelligence-project-3-ConvolutedNeuralNetworks: A Jupyter notebook featuring three convoluted, fully-connected neural networks designed to train and test both MNIST and CIFAR10 datasets.
 - algorithm-project-1-DNASequencingAlignment: Algorithm that created 2D arrays in order to compare, navigate and score DNA sequences for alignment.
 - algorithm-project-2-EmailBloomFilters: Algorithm that creates bloom filters via bit array with given email inputs.
 - introprog-project-1-BankSim: Singlehandedly programmed a bank account simulator with proper withdrawal, deposit and exit commands, alongside QoL features like accepting dollar sign inputs and displaying transaction calculations.